DLFDK/Ulos/README.md

 ## Getting started

-Ulos is invoked using `npx` and a series of flags.
+Ulos is invoked using `npx` and a series of arguments.

 ```
 npx ulos --target "path/to/file/or/folder" --lambda "myfunction" --region "myregion" --profile "myprofile"